 It uses HTTP as its delivery system, but it can also support other transport protocols.

-In plain English, SOAP was designed to ensure that programs built on different platforms (or coded in entirely different programming languages) could exchange data effectively.
+In plain English, SOAP was designed to ensure that programs built on different platforms (or code in entirely other programming languages) could exchange data effectively.

 What Is REST API?

-Representational State Transfer, or REST, is an architectural style for providing standards between computer systems on the web, allowing different systems to communicate with each other.
+Representational State Transfer, or REST, is an architectural style for providing standards between computer systems on the web, allowing different systems to communicate.

 REST-compliant systems are known as RESTful systems.